The Snarky Cats!

 Transfer line art to paper.

-I either trace or use an inkjet printer to transfer the ink art onto my paper.
-I typically use Strathmore Colored Pencil Paper for my graphite drawings.
+I either trace or use an inkjet printer to transfer the line art onto my paper.
+I typically use Strathmore Colored Pencil Paper for my graphite drawings; recently, I've also started using drafting film.

 Recolor the original photo to black and white.